Faculty |

 Raja Marjieh

-How do humans derive semantic representations from perceptual objects?
+(website) How do humans derive semantic representations from perceptual objects?
 What are the computational principles underlying their structure?
 How can we characterize them?
 In my research, I engage with these problems by leveraging large-scale online experiments and designing paradigms that implement a human instantiation of various algorithms from physics and machine learning.
 I am also interested in understanding how these representations are modulated by social interactions, especially in the context of creative and aesthetic processes, such as what constitutes a pleasant chord or melody.

 |